AdobeDocs/control-panel.en/help/subdomains-certificates/using/install-ssl-certificate.md

 Once an SSL certificate has been purchased, you can install it on your instance.
 Before proceeding, make sure you are aware of the prerequisites below:

 * The Certificate Signing Request (CSR) must have been generated from the Control Panel.
 Otherwise, you will not be able to install the certificate from the Control Panel.
 * The certificate Signing Request (CSR) should match the subdomain that has been configured to work with Adobe.
-For example, it cannot contain more subdomains that the one that has been configured.
+For example, it cannot contain more subdomains than the one that has been configured.
 * The certificate should have a current date.
 It is not possible to install certificates with dates in the future, and should not be expired (i.e. valid start and end dates).
 * The certificate should be issued by a trusted certificate authority (CA) such as Comodo, DigiCert, GoDaddy, etc.
 * The size of the certificate should be 2048 bits and the algorithm should be RSA.